 Anyone who knows me knows I’m a bit of a Google fan-boy.
 Ok, that’s an understatement.
 I’m more like one of those obsessed super-fans who goes to Comic-Con in full costume.

-As a data nerd, my favorite character in the Google universe has always been Google Analytics.
-I’ve recently grown more and more impressed with the superpowers of Data Studio, Google’s data visualization tool that turns your data into informative dashboards and reports that are easy to read, easy to share, and fully customizable.
+As a data nerd, my favorite character in the Google universe has always been Google Analytics, but recently I’ve grown more and more impressed with the superpowers of Google Data Studio (GDS), the data visualization tool that turns your data into informative dashboards and reports that are easy to read, easy to share, and fully customizable.

-Super Slick + Super Free: While there are a number of great data visualization tools on the market, including Tableau and Looker to name a couple, the price point of these analytics software systems may not fit your budget, and a lack of full organizational adoption can result in clunky, inefficient reporting processes.
+Super Slick + Super Free: While there are a number of great data visualization tools on the market (Tableau, Looker, etc.), the price point of these analytics software systems may not fit your budget, and a lack of full organizational adoption can result in clunky, inefficient reporting processes.

-In the past, this issue forced us to create monthly reporting slide decks using PowerPoint, Google Slides, etc. and then add static screen shots of data visualizations along with our written insights.
-With Data Studio, those days are over.
+In the past, this issue forced most digital marketers to create monthly reporting slide decks using PowerPoint, Google Slides, etc. and then adding static screen shots of data visualizations along with our written insights.
+With Google Data Studio, those days are finally over.

 Or send me an email if you’d like help creating your own, fully-customized performance dashboard in Google Data Studio.

 It’s not as cool as having a real superpower, but if you love storytelling with data, it’s pretty close.